actg-arl/ACTG-ARL/annotation/README.md

 ## Example Script

 (1) Calls Gemini APIs for designing a schema, based on provided `data_description`, `workload_description`, and `num_features`.
-We encourage readers to play with these configurations to refine their feature design tailored to their own datasets.
+We encourage readers to play with these configurations to refine their schema design tailored to their own datasets.

 ```bash
 python design_schema.py